 Aiguille du Midi Chamonix tickets

 You need to pay to get to Aiguille du Midi in Chamonix by cable car.
-Round trip costs โฌ73 for adults, and โฌ62.1 for children and seniors (May 2023).
-One way trip costs โฌ54 for adults, and โฌ45.9 for children and seniors.
+Round trip costs €75 for adults, and €63.8 for children and seniors (May 2024).
 You can easily buy your ticket online at the montblancnaturalresort.com website.

 The Aiguille du Midi is open most of the year.
-Itโs only closed due to bad weather conditions and for annual maintenance, which happens in Autumn.
+It’s only closed due to bad weather conditions and for annual maintenance, which happens in autumn.
 Times and frequency of departures vary on the time of year.
-Check the current opening hours at the montblancnaturalresort.com website.

 Glacier Mer de Glace

 Mer de Glace, right after the Aiguille du Midi, is the second most popular attraction in Chamonix.
 The glacier was discovered in the 19th century.
-Its name can be translated to โSea of iceโ, which is a very accurate name as the glacier is 7 km long, and 200m deep.
+Its name can be translated to “Sea of ice”, which is a very accurate name as the glacier is 7 km long, and 200m deep.
 Mer de Glace is the largest and longest glacier in France, and one of the largest in Europe.

 The easiest way to get there is by taking the Montenvers railway, an old-fashioned red train on steroids.
 To be able to climb bigger than usual slopes it has a special mechanism built in and it requires a third, toothed rail.
 Train departs from Chamonix and in 20 minutes reaches Mer de Glace.
 On site, you can also visit the Ice Cave and Glaciarium exhibition for free.
 The whole visit, trip + exhibitions last about 2-3 hours.

-You can buy train tickets separately or use Mont Blanc Multipass.
-Single tickets cost โฌ37 for an adult and โฌ31.5 for children and seniors (May 2023).
+You can buy train tickets separately or use the Mont Blanc Multipass.
+Single tickets cost €38.5 for an adult and €32.7 for children and seniors (May 2024).
 To learn more visit the montblancnaturalresort.com website.

 Tour du Mont Blanc

 What would you say about a long walk around Mont Blanc?
 Tour du Mont Blanc, also known as TMB, is one of the most popular long-distance walks in Europe.
 The entire trekking path has 170km with 10km of ascent/descent, and typically it takes 7-14 days (walking time is about 55h), depending on fitness level and personal preferences.
-During those days youโll be circling the Mont Blanc massif at its lower parts, using the paths that link the seven main valleys surrounding the mountain.
+During those days you’ll be circling the Mont Blanc massif at its lower parts, using the paths that link the seven main valleys surrounding the mountain.
 The highest point on the TMB is 2532m.
 Traditionally Tour du Mont Blanc starts in Chamonix and transverses three countries: France, Italy, and Switzerland.

 How to get to Chamonix, France?

 Chamonix is located about 620km from Paris, 80km from Geneva in Switzerland, 100km from Annecy, 110km from Evian-Les-Bains, and and 220km from Lyon.
-The most convenient way to get to Chamonix is by car or by train.
+The most convenient way to get to Chamonix is by car or train.

 Where to park in Chamonix?

-There are a few parking lots available in Chamonix, mostly paid ones, but itโs possible to leave your car for free, especially if you arrive really early in the morning.
+There are a few parking lots available in Chamonix, mostly paid ones, but it’s possible to leave your car for free, especially if you arrive really early in the morning.
 We left our car in this parking lot, just about a 10min walk to the entrance to Aiguille du Midi cable car.

 Airports near Chamonix